-The initial cost of buying a horse or pony is only a small part of the overall cost involved in caring for a member of the equine family.
-To provide a horse with basic care can add up to thousands of dollars each year, with the absolute basic upkeep amounting to nearly $2,000 annually.
+The initial price of buying a horse or pony is only a small part of the overall cost involved in caring for a member of the equine family.
+To provide a horse with basic care can cost thousands of dollars each year; the absolute basic upkeep amounts to nearly $2,000 annually.
 Add vet and farrier bills to the equation and you are often left having to pay staggering amounts to keep your horses healthy.

 Opt for Natural Boarding

 A more natural boarding environment will allow a horse to thrive both physically and emotionally, resulting in better overall health.
-Whether you have one or 20 horses is irrelevant when it comes to supplying them with enough space to allow freedom of movement.
-Horses that are kept in less-constricted spaces are less prone to suffer from colic and cribbing and will also boast better circulation than those horses kept in small stalls and stables.
+Whether you have one horse or 20 is irrelevant when it comes to supplying them with enough space to allow freedom of movement.
+Horses kept in larger spaces are less prone to suffer from colic and cribbing and will also boast better circulation than those horses kept in small stalls and stables.

-While you might feel the urge to ditch conventional boarding all together and allow your horses to roam free outside, it is not a wholly practical solution.
-You have to provide your horse with shelter from extreme weather conditions involving the sun, wind, rain and snow.
-Horses tend to dislike cordoned-off spaces, making a run-in barn or shed with more than one entrance/exit ideal, particularly if you have more than one horse.
+While you might feel the urge to ditch conventional boarding all together and allow your horses to roam free outside, this is not a wholly practical solution.
+You have to provide your horse with shelter from extreme weather conditions, including sun, wind, rain and snow.
+Horses tend to dislike cordoned-off spaces, so making a run-in barn or shed with more than one entrance/exit is ideal, particularly if you have more than one horse.

 Horse Care: Embrace Natural Treatments

-Whether you want to deworm your horse and rid him of pesky flies, always conduct some research and consider a more natural approach in terms of treatment.
+Whether you want to deworm your horse or rid him of pesky flies, always conduct some research and consider a more natural approach in terms of treatment.
 While traditional medicine should never be shunned altogether, it is important to acknowledge that some holistic alternatives can be equally effective.
-Turmeric can, for instance, be used instead of a variety of NSAIDs (nonsteroidal anti-inflammatory drugs) in horses that are diagnosed with arthritis.
+Turmeric, for instance, can be used instead of a variety of NSAIDs (nonsteroidal anti-inflammatory drugs) in horses that are diagnosed with arthritis.

-Celery seed is a very potent digestive tonic for horses that appear lethargic and present a diminished appetite.
-In horses with arthritis, rheumatic and Navicular syndrome, celery seed can improve blood circulation, subsequently reducing blood pressure.
-The herb also has a warming effect, which can be of great use in older or cold horses.
-Celery seed has also been proven to be a strong urinary antiseptic.
+Celery seed is a very potent digestive tonic for horses that appear lethargic and have a diminished appetite.
+In horses with arthritis, rheumatism or Navicular syndrome, celery seed can improve blood circulation and reduce blood pressure.
+Celery seed also has a warming effect, which can be of great use in older or cold horses, and it has been proven to be a strong urinary antiseptic.

 Garlic is readily accepted as a natural remedy for a host of human ailments and can be of similar benefit to horses.
 Including garlic in a horse’s diet on a daily basis can aid the circulatory system and heart to a large extent due to its blood-purifying properties.
-Garlic can furthermore be used to treat respiratory disorders while also aiding in keeping flies and other insects away from the surface of the skin.
-When utilized in a prophylactic manner, it will also help protect your horse against worm infestations, colds and coughs.
+Garlic can also be used to treat respiratory disorders as well as to aid in keeping flies and other insects away from the surface of the skin.
+When utilized in a prophylactic manner, it can help protect your horse against worm infestations, colds and coughs.

-Caring for an animal is a huge responsibility regardless of whether you own a stud farm or own horses solely for leisure.
-By following a more natural care approach you will find your horses being fitter, less stressed and much happier and healthier overall.
+Caring for an animal is a huge responsibility whether you own a stud farm or merely keep horses for leisure.
+By following a more natural care approach you will find your horses being fitter, less stressed and much happier and healthier.

-There are countless great resources out there that can aid you in making educated decisions pertaining to your horse’s care.
-Take the time, do the research and ensure that your equine friends are able to lead the best lives possible.
+There are countless resources out there that can aid in making educated decisions pertaining to your horse’s care.
+Take the time, do the research and ensure that your equine friends are able to lead their best lives possible.

 By Tara Swann